BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 {% include tip/open.html color="green" icon="check" label="Do: Inform your Users" %}

-Before automatically backing up a recovery phrase via iCloud, make sure the user knows what they are about to do.
+Before automatically backing up a recovery phrase via cloud backup, make sure the user knows what they are about to do.
 Once the backup is complete, provide a summary and some reassurances before moving on.
 This is a good place for loading interactions and animation.

 {% include tip/close.html %}